 Phenoxyethanol in skin care is used as a preservative.
 Although the kind of phenoxyethanol used in skin care is synthetic (known as “nature identical,” it mimics the natural version exactly), phenoxyethanol is actually found in nature, specifically in green tea and chicory.
-It makes sure yeast, mold, and bacteria don’t develop and ultimately, end up on your skin!
+It ensures that yeast, mold, and bacteria don’t develop and ultimately, end up on your skin.

 Technically, phenoxyethanol forms via a reaction between phenol (EU) and ethylene oxide (EU).
 Aside from acting as a preservative, it’s even been used in vaccines.
-Chances are, many of the products you use include it as it’s one of the most popular skin care preservatives in use.
 You’ll find phenoxyethanol in everything from eye creams to moisturizers, so it’s a good idea to understand what it does and doesn’t do.

 Yes, phenoxyethanol is safe.
 According to the Cosmetic Ingredient Review, when used in concentrations of 1% or less, phenoxyethanol in skin care is safe.
-This is also the same standard the European Commission on Health and Food Safety uses as well.
+This is also the same standard used by the European Commission on Health and Food Safety.

-That said, what is agreed, is that phenoxyethanol should not be ingested by babies or children under three years old, so make sure not to apply any skin care products with phenoxyethanol on areas of the body where a baby might suckle or even lick the skin.
+That said, phenoxyethanol should not be ingested by babies or children under three years old, so make sure not to apply any skin care products with phenoxyethanol on areas of the body where a baby might suckle or lick the skin.

 What do Preservatives Do?

 Preservatives in skin care prevent the growth of yeast, mold, and bacteria.
-Just like food, skin care, make-up, and fragrances all have a certain shelf life and without some kind of preservative, that shelf life would be very, very short (especially since most skin care and cosmetic products contain a lot of water, an environment in which mold thrives).
-Sans preservatives, you’d be putting the equivalent of moldy bread on your face every day.
-If you don’t believe us, put together a little DIY scrub and see what happens after a few days.
-We’re willing to bet it’s not something you’d want to use!
+Just like food, skin care, make-up, and fragrances all have a certain shelf life and without some kind of preservative, that shelf life would be very short.

 Benefits of Phenoxyethanol

 There are many benefits to using phenoxyethanol as a preservative in skin care, not the least of which is that it extends the shelf life of products drastically.
 Without a preservative like phenoxyethanol, most skin care products would be useless in a very short period of time.
-They could also be potential carriers of bacteria and fungi to the skin, causing visible infections--not a great look!
+They could also be potential carriers of bacteria and fungi to the skin, causing visible infections.

-But perhaps most importantly, it’s safer than other preservatives like parabens, which may mimic estrogen and therefore increase the chance of breast cancer.
+But perhaps most importantly– phenoxyethanol is safer than other preservatives, such as parabens, which may mimic estrogen and therefore increase the chance of breast cancer.
 It’s also considered to be safer than formaldehyde, another popular preservative.
-(There are actually a whole slew of chemical preservatives that release or form formaldehyde for example, glyoxal, sodium hydroxymethylglycinate, and polyoxymethylene urea, to name a few.)
-Formaldehyde is thought to be a very dangerous carcinogen that causes leukemia, brain cancer, and rarer cancers as well.
+There are actually a whole slew of chemical preservatives that release or form formaldehyde; for example: glyoxal, sodium hydroxymethylglycinate, and polyoxymethylene urea.
+Formaldehyde is thought to be a very dangerous carcinogen that causes leukemia, brain cancer, and rarer cancers.

 Side Effects of Phenoxyethanol

-There is some data that suggests that phenoxyethanol can cause damage to the Central Nervous System and organ damage, but as we mentioned above, that data usually stems from studies that are looking at very large concentrations.
+There is some data that suggests that phenoxyethanol can cause damage to the Central Nervous System and organ damage; but as we mentioned above, that data usually stems from studies that are looking at very large concentrations.
 For that reason, they’re usually not applicable to how phenoxyethanol affects people when used in skin care.
-If you do come across a study or paper that warns against its use for those reasons, we’re going to guess that if you look closely, you’ll find it was conducted using a much higher concentration.

 That said, there is some evidence that even in a small concentration some people experience irritation from it, a fact that is probably true of just about any skin care ingredient you could name.
 Although this seems to be more rare, there is a possibility that hives are also a side effect.

-If you’re someone who is prone to irritation or have sensitive skin, you can always do a small patch test before applying a product with phenoxyethanol to make sure you won’t have an adverse reaction.
+If you’re someone who is prone to irritation or has sensitive skin, do a small patch test before applying a product with phenoxyethanol to make sure you won’t have an adverse reaction.
 You can also check with your dermatologist to see if there is any reason you should stay away from it.